laggykiller/sticker-convert/README.md

                         Save Signal and Telegram credentials.
 ```

-Note: If you are running python script directly, run with `main.py`
+If you are running python script directly, run with `main.py`

+If you are running macOS, run with `sticker-convert.app/Contents/MacOS/sticker-convert`

 Examples: